-If you already have a Golden Retriever puppy, keeping an eye on its milestones is an excellent way of ensuring that her growth is on track.
+If you already have a Golden Retriever puppy, keeping an eye on its milestones is an excellent way of ensuring that his growth is on track.

 Those dogs that experience malnutrition and overfeeding, or growing slowly or too quickly, can have long-term effects on their health and life.
 So how do you know if your pup is on track?

 You’re in the right place if you want your questions answered!

 Overview: A Few Fun Facts About the Goldens